-This National Audubon Society sanctuary is located just north of Naples, Florida in the southwest of the state.
-The sanctuary was created to protect one of the largest remaining areas of bald cypress and pond cypress in North America from logging during the 1940s and ‘50s.
-A boardwalk just over three kilometers long runs throughout the park to provide access to pine flatwoods, wet prairie, pond cypress, bald cypress, and marsh ecosystems.
-The park is an important breeding area for some wetland birds, and American alligators and cottonmouth snakes live throughout the protected area.
+This National Audubon Society sanctuary, just north of Naples, in southwest Florida, was created to protect one of the largest remaining areas of bald cypress and pond cypress in North America from logging during the 1940s and 1950s.
+A boardwalk just over 2.5mi (4km) long runs throughout the park to bring you up close and personal with pine flatwoods, wet prairie, pond cypress, bald cypress and marsh ecosystems.
+The park is an important breeding area for some wetland birds, and you might spot alligators and cottonmouth snakes, which proliferate throughout the protected area.

 Blue Spring State Park